Medical-Instrumentation-Fall-2023/Hemodialysis-Machine/README.md

 14. 220 and 10k ohm Resistors
 15. Tubes
 16. Containers/Bottles
-**Note:** In a real-world application, the bottle used in this prototype should be replaced with a proper medical-grade dialyzer to ensure optimal performance and safety.
+**Note:** In a real-world application, the bottle used in this prototype should be replaced with a proper medical-grade dialyzer to ensure optimal performance and safety, but due to budget constraints we couldn't afford buying one.

 ## Wiring Diagram